IRMVLab/MADiff/README.md

 <img src="./madiff_for_act_compress.gif" alt="MADiff for ACT" width="50%">

 MADiff can improve the performance of robot imitation learning.
-Feel free to try integrating it into ACT!
+Feel free to try integrating the predicted motion features into ACT!

 ## Citation